-NOTE 5 SUBSEQUENT EVENT
+NOTE 5 ECONOMIC UNCERTAINTY

-In mid-March of 2020, subsequent to the Board's year-end, the Province of Ontario declared a state of emergency in response to public health concerns originating from the spread of the coronavirus.
-Due to these concerns, the Board was required to close the library to the public.
+In 2020, the Province of Ontario declared a state of emergency in response to public health concerns originating from the spread of the coronavirus.
 At the date of issuing these financial statements, the Board has not re-opened the library to the public.
 The financial impact of the spread of the coronavirus on the Board is not yet known.